malaskowski/aet-docker/README.md

 and [AET suite generator](https://github.com/m-suchorski/suite-generator/tree/feature/suite)

 ## Running AET instance with Docker Swarm
-This chapter shows how to setup fully functional AET instance with [Docker Swarm](https://docs.docker.com/engine/swarm/).
+This chapter shows how to setup a fully functional AET instance with [Docker Swarm](https://docs.docker.com/engine/swarm/).
 Example single-node AET cluster consists of:
-- MongoDB container with mounted volume (for persistency)
+- MongoDB container with a mounted volume (for persistence)
 - Selenium Grid with Hub and 3 Nodes (2 Chrome instances each, totally 6 browsers)
 - AET ActiveMq container
 - AET Browsermob container
 - AET Apache Karaf container with AET core installed (Runner, Workers, Web-API, Datastorage, Executor)
 - AET Apache Server container with AET Report and [AET suite generator](https://github.com/m-suchorski/suite-generator/tree/feature/suite)

-> **Notice - this instruction guides you how to setup AET instance using single-node swarm cluster.**
+> **Notice - this instruction guides you on how to setup AET instance using single-node swarm cluster.**
 > **This setup is not recommended for production use!**

 ### Prerequisites